Government and Public Sector

 GIVE Consultancy, one call away

 Sector engagements often surface questions that sit outside the analytical perimeter: regulatory exposure, internal communications, organisational capacity.
-Where that happens, GIVE Consultancy Limited, the second firm in the GIVE Network, is available under the same confidentiality regime.
+Where that happens, GIVE Consultancy Limited, the second firm in the GIVE Network, is available.
 Both firms donate ten per cent of annual profits to the GIVE Foundation, the network's charitable entity.
 The arrangement is structural rather than commercial: it reflects how the firms were set up, not a referral incentive.
 Clients are introduced only on request, and only where the adjacent work is required.

 Visit GIVE Consultancy (opens in a new tab)

-GIVE Foundation receives 10% of profits from every engagement.
+GIVE Foundation receives ten per cent of profits from every engagement.
 See the giving model (opens in a new tab).

 Discuss a government and public sector engagement